Bill would make Sasquatch 'official cryptid' of Washington

 A cryptid is defined by Oxford dictionary as an "animal whose existence or survival is disputed or unsubstantiated."

-The bill, sponsored by Republican Sen. Ann Rivers of La Center, was introduced this week.
+The bill, sponsored by Republican Sen. Ann Rivers of La Center, was introduced this week, after "Caleb," a boy in River's legislative district, wrote a letter suggesting the official status of Sasquatch, also known as Bigfoot or Forest Yeti.

-The measure says that Sasquatch - also known as Bigfoot or Forest Yeti - has "made immeasurable contributions to Washington state's cultural heritage and ecosystem."
+"I L.O.V.E. science and watching YouTube videos about Bigfoot.
+Washington state is the leader in Bigfoot sightings," wrote the third-grader.
+"I have started an online petition with my dad and grandpa asking people to sign to make Bigfoot our state's cryptid."

 Associated Press